vic0777/kubernetes-hyperparam-exp/README.md

 # Kubernetes for hyperparameter search experiments

+**gitRepo volume has been deprecated (https://kubernetes.io/docs/concepts/storage/volumes/#gitrepo).To provision a container with a git repo, mount a        n EmptyDir into an InitContainer that clones the repo using git, then mount the EmptyDir into the Pod’s container.**

 This repository contains code and config files that accompany the following blog post: **[Kubernetes for AI Hyperparameter Search Experiments](https://devblogs.nvidia.com/kubernetes-ai-hyperparameter-search-experiments)**

 Tested on Kubernetes version 1.10.11